Silky terriers can be trained to participate in many events, including herding, agility, rally, tracking and fly ball.

 Your silky terrier needs about 90 minutes of exercise daily.
 While many people choose to take their silk terrier for a walk or a run, others train them to compete in Fast Coursing Ability Tests.
 During this test, the dog chases a lure for 100 yards.
 One of the fastest in this competition was Karisma, who officials clocked going 17.6 miles per hour in 2018.
 Dogs that have already won these contests often bring a higher price.

-The bitch normally gives birth to three to five puppies in a litter.
+A female silky terrier normally gives birth to three to five puppies in a litter.
 These puppies will gain about 10% of their body weight each week.
 Be sure to socialize the pups as early as possible if you want to raise them with cats or other small animals because this breed has a strong prey instinct.

 Silky Terriers and Children